mne-tools/mne-cpp/doc/gh-pages/pages/development/lsl.md

 ---
 # Lab Streaming Layer (LSL)

-This plugin adds support for LSL streams to MNE Scan.
+This plugin adds support for LSL data streams to MNE Scan.
+For more information about the LSL project please see:

-**Links:**

 * [LSL on Github](https://github.com/sccn/labstreaminglayer){:target="_blank" rel="noopener"}
 * [Building the LSL library from source](https://labstreaminglayer.readthedocs.io/dev/lib_dev.html#building-liblsl){:target="_blank" rel="noopener"}

 ## Compilation of the LSL submodule

-* Make sure that you have the LSL git submodule by typing
+Make sure that you have the LSL git submodule by typing:

 ```
 git submodule update --init applications\mne_scan\plugins\lsladapter\liblsl
 ```

-* Build it as a regular Cmake project.
+Build it as a regular Cmake project.
 For MSVC you need to ensure that you use exactly the same Cmake generator as for MNE-CPP.
-For example:
+For compilation with MSVC 2015 on a 64bit system do:

 ```
 cd mne-cpp\applications\mne_scan\plugins\lsladapter\liblsl\